ParAlg/blellochfest/index.md

 <em>([Julian Shun][julian])</em>

 <b>Abstract:</b> As many real-world graphs change rapidly, it is crucial to design dynamic algorithms that efficiently maintain graph statistics upon updates, since the cost of re-computation from scratch can be prohibitive.
 Furthermore, due to the high frequency of updates, we can improve performance by using parallelism to process batches of updates at a time.
 We will present some of our research on designing parallel batch-dynamic graph algorithms to address these needs.
 Our research is inspired by Guy’s pioneering work on formalizing the batch-dynamic setting and designing efficient algorithms in it.

-<b>Parallel Hierarchical Agglomerative Graph Clustering</b> <em>([Laxman Dhulipala][laxman])</em>

-<b> Abstract:</b>
-I will share some recent work on designing practical parallel algorithms for hierarchical agglomerative graph clustering.
-Although the problem is P-complete, we give a near-linear work RNC algorithm for a natural approximate version of the problem that can quickly process massive graphs.
-Along the way I will talk about some stories from working with Guy.

 <b>The Unbearable Lightness of Parallel Functional Programming from NESL to MPL</b> <em>([Umut Acar](umut))</em>